Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 In this lab, you will complete the following tasks:

-+ Task 1: Explore the capabilities of sensitivity labels
++ Task 1: Create a sensitivity labels in Microsoft Purview

 ## Architecture diagram

 ![](../media/archi-1.png)

-### Task 1: Explore the capabilities of sensitivity labels
+### Task 1: Create a sensitivity labels in Microsoft Purview

 In this task you will understand how to create Sensitivity labels and how it lets you to classify and protect your organization's data.